dmolsen/lazyBlock/README.md

 ## Browser Support

-lazyBlock appears to work well across all browsers except for IE 8 and older.
-This is due to how I'm setting up the event listeners.
-I'll get it updated soon or feel free to drop me a patch.
+lazyBlock appears to work well across all browsers and, as of v2.0, it supports older versions of IE.

 ## Usage